 Getting started with coaching and mentoring

-Starting a coaching, mentoring, or combined program for your organization ensures leadership development at scale.
+Starting a coaching, mentoring, or combined program, and working to build a culture of coaching/mentoring for your organization, ensures leadership development at scale.
 At Torch, we’re committed to providing organizations with the best coaching and mentoring experience for their employees.
 We believe that focusing on individual growth not only empowers the individual, but also drives business growth.